All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is tirzepatide approved for 2+ years of use?

 Yes.
 Both Mounjaro and Zepbound are approved for chronic long-term use.
-There is no specified maximum treatment duration .
+There's no specified maximum treatment duration .
+For a complete cost breakdown, see our compare tirzepatide prices.

 Will I keep losing weight in year two?